Jama'at Raza-e-Mustafa

 Jamat Raza-e-Mustafa (جماعت رضائے مصطفٰے, जमात-रज़ा-ए-मुस्तफ़ा) also known as JRM, is a historical organisation of Indian Sunni Barelvi Muslims associated with Sufism.
-It was founded by the Great Scholar and 14th Century Mujadid, AlaHazrat Imam Ahmed Raza Khan Khan al-Qadiri al-Hanafi on 17 December 1920 at Bareilly (India) to propagate true Islamic teachings in accordance with Ahle Sunnah wal Jama'ah.
-The grand Iman established it to make Muslims religiously, socially and financially strong as well as powerful.
-One of the aim of JRM includes to deny misguided sects and safeguard the beliefs (Aqaa'id) of the Ahle Sunnah wal Jama'ah.
+It was founded by scholar and 19th-century Mujadid Ahmed Raza Khan Barelvi on 17 December 1920 in Bareilly, India, to propagate Islamic teachings in accordance with Ahle Sunnah wal Jama'ah.
+The self-described aim of the group is to "deny misguided sects and safeguard the beliefs (Aqaa'id) of the Ahle Sunnah wal Jama'ah."

 History

 It played a significant role during Shuddhi movement which was initiated by Arya Samaj to convert Muslims into Hinduism.
 The Jamat Raza-e-Mustafa prevented around four hundred thousand re-conversions to Hinduism in eastern U.P and Rajasthan during its activities under anti-Shuddhi movement.

-In 1917, Allama Naeem-ud-Deen Muradabadi organized the historical Jamat Raza-e-Mustafa conference at Jamia Naeemia Moradabad, a group whose mission was to curb, and if possible reverse, the tide of re-conversions threatening the Muslim community in the wake of the Shuddhi movement.
+In 1917, Allama Naeem-ud-Deen Muradabadi organised the historical Jamat Raza-e-Mustafa conference at Jamia Naeemia Moradabad, a group whose mission was to curb, and if possible reverse, the tide of re-conversions threatening the Muslim community in the wake of the Shuddhi movement.

-Mufti Mustafa Raza Khan was the another influential leader of Jamat Raza-e-Mustafa who worked against the Shuddhi movement, which aims to convert Muslims to Hinduism in pre-Partition India.

-The organisation also worked for the defence of Sufi Sunni beliefs in south Asia as practiced by large numbers of people known as Barelvis.
-It would also act as a quasi-political organisation in opposition to the Deobandi-dominated JUH.
+Mufti Mustafa Raza Khan was another influential leader of Jamat Raza-e-Mustafa who worked against the Shuddhi movement, which aims to convert Muslims to Hinduism in pre-Partition India.
+The organisation also worked for the defense of Sufi Sunni beliefs in south Asia as practiced by large numbers of people known as Barelvis.
+It would also act as a quasi-political organisation in opposition to the Deobandi-dominated Jamiat Ulama-e-Hind.